Japan Onsen | Hot Springs Joetsu-Myoko

 Never used an onsen before?
 Click here for explainers, tips and onsen etiquette.

-Myoko Onsen
+Japan Onsen: Myoko Onsen

-A Niigata Onsen Guide
+A Niigata Japan Onsen Guide

-Natural onsen (natural hot springs) are the place to unwind and Myoko onsen are one of the area’s true treasures.
+Natural Japan onsen (natural hot springs) are the place to unwind and Myoko onsen are one of the area’s true treasures.
 People come from all around Japan (and the world!) to visit and bathe in Myoko.
 The many Japan onsen located in and around the base of Mt.
 Myoko are renowned for their charm.
 Some of these are public or community run institutions whilst others can be found in your Myoko accommodation or dedicated private onsen facilities.
 After a day of enjoying skiing, trekking or just enjoying Myoko’s magnificent natural setting, visitors can wind down with a long, relaxing soak in one of the many Myoko onsen available.
 Enjoy!

 Go here for Myoko Onsen